 Other Repealed Taxes

 Tennessee had a gift tax that was repealed in 2012.
-The state’s estate tax was repealed in 2016.
+The state’s estate tax was abolished in 2016.

 States With No Income Tax